 Its no secret that Refn makes extremely violent movies (like a broad numbers of other directors) - But in his first one, Pusher (which was outstanding), made over a decade ago, you could certainly defend that violent approach due to the great story being told.

 However in The Neon Demon Refn seems to loose his ground dwelling into explicit violence and leaving out any reasonable reason why (I am sure he will disagree).
 The movie is simply without any substance and the story lacks a reasonable meaning - it comes out empty as a shell in my humble view.

-Once before Refn tried to copy master David Lynch half psychotic/half sane universe (Twin Peaks, Lost Highway) when he made Fear X, but in opinion Refn simply does not have the talent for those type of genre which The Neon Demon so obviously demonstrates.
+Once before Refn tried to copy master David Lynch half psychotic/half sane universe (Twin Peaks, Lost Highway) when he made Fear X, but in my opinion Refn simply does not have the talent for this type of genre which The Neon Demon so obviously demonstrates.

 It is not that Refn cant make movies.
 He has made af number of strong movies like Pusher, Bronson and the international Box office succes Drive.
 But with The Neon Demon it just seems like he is more fascinated with violence and trying to be someone he is clearly not.

 36 of 63 people found this review helpful.

 Was this review helpful to you?